 If a cat or dog is too young for surgery at the time of adoption, an adopter must sign a spay/neuter consent form for a future date and pay a refundable deposit.
 County law requires that only Williamson County residents may adopt pets that are not spayed or neutered.

-All cats will receive a rabies vaccination, microchip and an ear tip.
+NOTE: All cats receiving a free spay or neuter will receive a rabies vaccination, microchip and an ear tip.
+NO exceptions.

-MUST BE IN A TRAP- *no carriers, crates, boxes or makeshift crates allowed. *Traps may be rented from the shelter for a $50 refundable deposit.
+FERALS ONLY - Trapped, feral, unmanageable cats are accepted at the shelter for a free spay/neuter on a walk-in basis Monday-Friday, from 8:30am-9:30am.; OR at an upcoming clinic.
+MUST BE IN A TRAP-*no carriers, crates, boxes or makeshift crates allowed. *Traps may be rented from the shelter for a $50 refundable deposit.

-Other low cost services (Dewormer, Flea Control, FVRCP Vaccination) are available at time of appointment.
+Other low cost services (Dewormer, Flea Control, FVRCP Vaccination) are available for all cats receiving a free spay/neuter upon arrival for their appointment.